Material-Fingerprinting/material-fingerprinting/README.md

 ## Installation

 This repository provides the actively maintained, [pip-installable package](https://pypi.org/project/material-fingerprinting/) for Material Fingerprinting.
 The package requires Python version 3.10 or greater.
-To install the latest version, run the following in your python environment:
+To install the latest version, run the following in your Python environment:

 ```
 pip install material-fingerprinting